Save Emails to your CRM Account Activities

 Instead of setting up forwarding on your mail server you could set up a rule to do this in your email client, but this has two disadvantages: you have to set this up for each User on their email client; and emails will only be forwarded when the User is using their email client.
 If they are out of the office the emails will not be captured until the User downloads their own emails first.

-- Login to your Gmail account (the one that is Set-up as a user on Really Simple Systems) and select the Cogs icon in the top right hand corner and select ‘Settings’
+- Login to your Gmail account (the one that is setup as a user on Really Simple Systems) and select the Cog icon in the top right hand corner and select ‘See all settings’